 The Lisbon Coastlines

-Lisbon doesn’t have one coastline, or two, or even there, it has four very different coastlines!
-There’s the coast along the Cascais train line, which faces south and passes by the suburbs of Oeiras and Estoril; the coast of the Sintra mountain range which faces west, the Caparica coast to the south, and the coast of the protected Arrábida Nature Park.
+Lisbon doesn’t have one coastline, or two, or even three, it has four very different coastlines!
+There’s the coast along the Cascais train line, which faces south and passes by the suburbs of Oeiras and Estoril; the coast of the Sintra mountain range which faces west, the Caparica coast to the south, and the coast of the protected Arrábida Natural Park.

 The Cascais coastline extends to the west of Lisbon and is the easiest to reach (by a regular train service).
 It’s therefore the most popular with tourists (especially families and couples), and has some beautiful sandy beaches with calm waters, good facilities, and excellent hotels by the sea.
 The historic center of Cascais, which is the last stop of the train, is quite an attractive and cosmopolitan destination for a day at the beach or a beach-based vacation.

 Still part of the Lisbon region, the romantic Arrábida coastline (further south by the city of Setúbal) has some of the most beautiful beaches in Portugal.
-Surrounded by the lush hills of the Arrábida Nature Park, it has calm, crystal-clear waters and soft golden sand.
-It’s a protected area, so there’s no public transportation.
-You’ll need a car, but if you want pristine beaches of great natural beauty and secluded spots, it’s worth the 45-minute drive from central Lisbon.
-Immediately to the south is the Troia peninsula, which, although no longer part of the Lisbon region, is easy enough to reach if you have a car.
+Surrounded by the lush hills of the Arrábida Natural Park, it has calm, crystal-clear waters and soft golden sand.
+It’s a protected area best reached by car, but the public transportation connections have improved.
+However you get there, you'll enjoy pristine beaches of great natural beauty and secluded spots.

 Which beach you choose depends on how far you’re willing to travel, your transportation options, your travel companions, and what kind of experiences you want to have: